How AI Speeds Up Your First Draft -- Without Forgetting the Revision

 The Missing Middle Piece

-Professional authors work in at least three passes:
+Professional authors work in at least three rounds:

 |---|---|---|